 - Make it appealing: SSDI covers millions of Americans, and claims come in all the time from all around the country.
 If your initial application is denied, perhaps lost in the confusion of the massive system, do not panic.
 You can file an appeal to have it reviewed again.
 With proper preparation, you may be able to secure benefits the second time around.

 - Form a team: Going through the motions with Social Security Disability is not something you are recommended to take on alone.
-Working closely with a reputable attorney may dramatically increase your chances of approval, and ultimately grant you a more comfortable recovery.
+Working closely with a reputable representative may dramatically increase your chances of approval, and ultimately grant you a more comfortable recovery.

-At Disability Action Advocates, our Las Vegas Social Security Disability attorneys have been managing cases just like yours for more than 20 years.
+At Disability Action Advocates, our Las Vegas Social Security Disability representatives have been managing cases just like yours for more than 20 years.
 We are also backed by 5-star reviews and numerous testimonials from our past clients.
 Why not team up with us for the help you need for your SSD case?
 If you still are not sure of what to do, we encourage you to call (888) 421-8705 and schedule a totally free consultation with our team.